roguetrainer/too-big-to-teraflop/README.md

 The game demonstrates why stability breeds instability, and how even transformative technologies like AI can fuel speculative bubbles that eventually crash.

+For games in a sister repo that explore the four letters "L" of systemic risk: loss, leverage, liquidty & linkages, see:
+[silicon-subprime](https://github.com/roguetrainer/silicon-subprime).
+How they relate is described here: [Silicon Subprime vs Too Big to Teraflop](https://github.com/roguetrainer/systemic-risk/blob/main/docs/silicon-subprime-vs-too-big-to-tflop.md)

 ## Quick Start (Play Now!)

 The easiest way to play is with the HTML version: